Malcolm Brown (American football)

-Malcolm Brown (born May 15, 1993) is an American former professional football running back.
+Malcolm Brown (born May 15, 1993) is an American former professional football player who was a running back in the National Football League (NFL).
 He played college football for the Texas Longhorns where he twice a second-team all-Big 12 selection and was the 2011 Big 12 Newcomer of the Year.
 He was signed by the St. Louis Rams as an undrafted free agent in 2015, and has also played for Miami Dolphins.

 Early life

-The son of a military family, Brown attended the newly opened Byron P. Steele High School in Cibolo, Texas, a suburb northeast of San Antonio, Texas, and coached by Mike Jinks.
+The son of a military family, Brown attended the newly opened Byron P. Steele II High School in Cibolo, Texas, a suburb northeast of San Antonio, Texas, and coached by Mike Jinks.
 After running for 2,192 yards and 24 touchdowns as a junior, Brown set a school record (which still stands) of 2,596 yards and 30 touchdowns in his senior year, leading Steele to their first-ever Class 5A Division II state championship.
 He earned a 2010 USA Today High School All-American nomination and played in the 2011 U.S. Army All-American Bowl.

 Brown was also a four-year letterman in track & field and played basketball as a freshman.
 He was a state qualifier as a sophomore and regional qualifier as a junior in the 4 × 200m relay.
 He also had personal-bests of 11.54 seconds in the 100-meter dash and 22.78 seconds in the 200-meter dash.

 Regarded as a five-star recruit by Rivals.com, Brown was listed as the No. 1 running back prospect in the class of 2011.
 Brown chose the University of Texas over Oklahoma, Florida State, Alabama, Notre Dame, and Stanford.